The Future of Automotive Testing Conference

 USA

 The American Center for Mobility is a one-of-a-kind global development center in SE Michigan.
-Its state-of-the-art facilities enable it to be involved in testing & development of ADAS/AVs, EVs, V2X infrastructure and interoperability, as well as utilizing the most advanced simulation, data & engineering tools.
-Serving the entire automotive ecosystem, it is involved in almost every stage in automotive testing towards safe, secure and sustainable mobility.
-Drawing from examples real test cases conducted at ACM, Sushanta will discuss the most recent advances in testing technologies and practices, along with ACM’s view of what the future holds for automotive testing and how to address the challenges it will bring.
+Its state-of-the-art facilities enable it to be involved in testing and development of ADAS/AVs, EVs, V2X infrastructure and interoperability, as well as utilizing the most advanced simulation, data and engineering tools.
+Serving the entire automotive ecosystem, it is involved in almost every stage in automotive testing toward safe, secure and sustainable mobility.
+Drawing from examples of real test cases conducted at ACM, Das will discuss the most recent advances in testing technologies and practices, along with ACM’s view of what the future holds for automotive testing and how to address the challenges it will bring.

 Concurrent durability vehicle testing at component level